 The Company refinanced all of its senior secured debt in 2020.
-The credit facilities include \$316 million (all amounts in Canadian dollar equivalent) raised in a private placement of senior secured notes payable (the "Notes").
+The credit facilities include \$327 million (all amounts in Canadian dollar equivalent) raised in a private placement of senior secured notes payable (the "Notes").
 The Notes, which have been issued in both US dollar and Canadian dollar tranches, have terms between seven and 15 years and bear interest rates ranging from 3.37% to 4.01% per annum, resulting in an overall effective rate at closing of 3.80%.
 The Notes have been issued to a group of Canadian and US insurance companies.

-Concurrent with the issuance of the Notes, the Company entered into a \$171 million revolving bank credit agreement (the "Bank Revolver") with a syndicate of four banks.
+Concurrent with the issuance of the Notes, and extended into 2027, the Company entered into a \$177 million revolving bank credit agreement (the "Bank Revolver") with a syndicate of four banks.

-The senior debt is secured by mortgages on the majority of the Company's existing wholly owned vessels and supported by guarantees from its main operating subsidiaries.
-The new agreements include financial covenants that are consistent with those in the replaced facilities.
+The senior debt is subject to financial covenants, secured by mortgages on the majority of the Company's existing wholly owned vessels and supported by guarantees from its main operating subsidiaries.